Skip to main content

 Prerequisites

-• Store ID of your Shopify account.
-This is the prefix of your admin URL.
+• One or more Shopify store IDs.
+Each store ID is the prefix of your admin URL.
 For example, https://{store_id}.myshopify.com/admin

-You can authenticate your account either via OAuth or with a Shopify access token.
+You can authenticate each store via OAuth, with a Shopify access token, or with client credentials.

-If authenticating with an access token, ensure the following permissions are granted:
+When authenticating with an access token or client credentials, ensure the following permissions are granted:

 • read_assigned_fulfillment_orders